NadG17/cuda-rgb-greyscale-processor/README.md

 - Click **Save**

 ### **3️⃣ Verify GPU Access**
-Paste this in the first code cell, it should execute in about 30-40 seconds:
+Paste this in the first code cell:

 ```python
 !nvidia-smi